felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 bent over backwards?
 I'm tempted to say: try it for yourself and *you* tell me what difference it makes.
 Here's my take on it:

-- It's more comfortable for long periods of time
+- It's more comfortable to for long periods of time, because it allows a firmer grip
-- It's less distracting (because you see only one page at a time)
+- It's less distracting, because you see only one page at a time
-- It leaves a mark (books are punching bags!)
+- It leaves a mark.
+Remember, books are punching bags!

 A book is just a bunch of pages with ink on them.
 It is a book's content that is valuable, i.e. what sticks in your brain after  you are done with it.
 The extraction process might leave marks, but  that is secondary.
 Books are a mere tactile visual support.
 We have to stop "respecting"